 - poor printability shown as the resin does not print nor adhere on the build platform and/or prints have missing parts due to under cure

-- an increase of Fine Tuner FT1 will improve adhesion on the build platform and will help to print the supports if they were too soft due to undercure.
+- an increase of power and/or exposure time (for curing both, the first 2 adhesive layers and the standard layers) and/or dosage of Fine Tuner FT1 will increase adhesion on the build platform and will help to print the supports and the print if they were too soft due to undercure

-- a decrease of Fine Tuner FT1 will make the supports less brittle if supports they were over cure.
+- a decrease of power and/or exposure time and/or Fine Tuner FT1 will make the supports and print less brittle

 - an increase of supports density and tip size will also help to resolve separation of the print from the supports

-The use of a flat printed simple but detailed model such as the shown coin is recommended for fast tuning our 3Dresyns to your printer settings
+The use of a flat printed simple but detailed model such as the shown coins is recommended for fast tuning our 3Dresyns to your printer settings

 Fine Tuning clear and colored 3D resins